Ayitaka/VaultLibre/README.md

 * VaultLibre can be used with publically available docker images or built yourself from src to run locally
 * VaultLibre updates the docker images whenever there is an update to Bitwarden and makes them available via DockerHub
 * VaultLibre has a script to handle installing (or building) and updating, with options to handle almost any use-case
-* You can clone the repo, change a few variables, and set it up on your own Github/DockerHub
+* You can use the script to easily generate User and Organization licenses

 **Use VaultLibre at your own risk.
 Be sure to make a backup of the bwdata folder before installing VaultLibre or upgrading.**

 Credit to:
 * <a href="https://github.com/jakeswenson/BitBetter">jakeswenson</a> for the original BitBetter project
-* <a href="https://github.com/h44z/BitBetter">h44z</a> for many invaluable contributions
+* <a href="https://github.com/h44z/BitBetter">h44z</a> for all their contributions to the original project
 * <a href="https://github.com/alexyao2015/BitBetter">alexyao2015</a> for creating the starting point for adding docker images

 # Table of Contents